-The computational biology community at EMBL Heidelberg is growing steadily and rapidly.
-This is a reflection of EMBL’s position at the forefront of cutting-edge data-driven research, but brings with it some challenges.
-The Bio-IT project is a community initiative, which aims to build, support, and promote computational biology activity at EMBL Heidelberg.
+The computational biology community at EMBL is growing steadily and rapidly.
+This is a reflection of EMBL's position at the forefront of cutting-edge data-driven research, but brings with it some challenges.
+The Bio-IT project is a community initiative, which aims to build, support, and promote computational biology activity at EMBL Heidelberg and beyond.
 The objective is for community members to help each other conduct their research, and to share their skills, experience, and tools with others.

 Training & Consulting

 In addition to these training efforts, we provide advice & consulting on computational biology, software, and resources at EMBL.
-Bio-IT Drop-In Sessions run every Tuesday morning in the cafeteria, 10-12, and you can contact Toby Hodges or Malvika Sharan any time.
+Bio-IT Drop-In Sessions run every Tuesday morning in the cafeteria, 10-12, and you can contact Renato Alves or Lisanna Paladin any time.

 Bio-IT strategy and operations are discussed bimonthly by the Bio-IT Taskforce, a collection of stakeholders in computational biology from across the research units and core facilities at EMBL Heidelberg.
 At these meetings, members raise topics for discussion that concern computational biology and the community.
 Example outcomes include new topics for training courses, consultation on new services and resources, and collaborative development of new tools.

-The computational biology community at EMBL Heidelberg has an annual retreat, at Hotel Saigerhöh in recent years.
+The computational biology community at EMBL Heidelberg has an annual retreat.
 The retreat is an opportunity for community members to better get to know their colleagues and the work that they do, to think beyond the science of their project work, and even to enjoy some winter sports in the nearby hills.

 Tools & Resources

 Several tools and resources that improve computational biology capability at EMBL Heidelberg have grown out of the Bio-IT project.
-These include the (now deprecated) Biocomputing Repository (BCR) of software available on the previous EMBL compute environment, the GitLab version control management system, and, the EMBL Q&A forum, and the internal workplace chat system, chat.mbl.org.
+These include a shared library of software available across EMBL's various compute environment, the GitLab version control/project management system, and the internal chat system, chat.embl.org.